 The default position in the UK is that mediation is a voluntary process.
 It is rarely compulsory.
-Sport Resolutions will arrange mediation only with the consent of all parties which is secured by signing a mediation agreement.
-A party is free to walk away at any time before a settlement agreement has been signed.
+Sport Resolutions will arrange mediation only with the consent of all parties which is secured by signing a mediation agreement (see Related Documents) And a party is free to walk away at any time before a settlement agreement has been signed.

 - What role does the mediator play?

 In discussions pre-mediation, and on mediation day, the mediator will explore the views of the parties in joint and/or private confidential sessions.
-The mediator will challenge preconceptions by testing thought processes, for example: “why do you think you were overlooked for the training camp?
-Is there another way of looking at what happened that seems plausible to you?”
-Remember that the mediator remains independent and neutral throughout.
+The mediator will challenge preconceptions by testing thought processes.
+It is important to remember that the mediator remains independent and neutral throughout.

 - What are the main features of the mediation process?

-At Sport Resolutions we use a standard Mediation Procedure with amendment as required.
+Sport Resolutions has a standard Mediation Procedure (see Related Documents) which governs the process for any mediation referral.
 This provides a structure for what remains a flexible process.
 The process is confidential and generally without prejudice to ongoing proceedings and/or discussions relating to the dispute in question.
 All parties sign a mediation agreement promising not to discuss what happens at mediation outside the mediation room.

-Sport Resolutions’ procedure also provides for written confidential statements to be provided to the mediator in advance.
-Those statements will not be disclosed to the other party unless the maker agrees.
-Everything said to the mediator in private session is confidential, and will not be disclosed without consent.
+Sport Resolutions’ procedure also provides for written statements to be provided to the mediator in advance, which can be confidential and will not be disclosed without consent.

-The parties can say what they like (within the bounds of decency!) without fear of the information being used against them at a later date.
+The parties can say what they like without fear of the information being used against them at a later date.

-If settlement is reached, the mediator will assist the parties to draw up a written settlement agreement, which once signed is binding on the parties.
+If settlement is reached, the mediator will assist the parties to draft a written settlement agreement, which -once signed- is binding on the parties.
 If a case does not settle on the day, this should not be seen as failure.
 The parties will at least have explored their differences, and may have greater understanding of the issues between them, leading to settlement shortly afterwards.

-- How much does it cost to mediate?
+- How much does mediation cost and who has to pay?

 The cost of the mediation is usually linked to the value of the dispute and to the financial means of the parties.
-The total cost of a mediation ranges from £1000 to £6000 and is split equally between the parties, unless the parties agree otherwise.
+The total cost of a mediation ranges from £1,000 to £6,000 (exc.
+VAT) and is split equally between the parties, unless the parties agree otherwise.
 Each party is responsible for payment of his own costs, including legal fees.